![]() Kenmore, Seen Across the Eastern End of Loch Tay |

 The main road through the village uses the western two thirds of The Square before turning south to run along the east end of Loch Tay.
 The quieter eastern end of The Square is dominated by the elaborate stone gateway leading to the estate of Taymouth Castle.
 Taymouth Castle itself is vast and imposing.
 It was built between 1802 and 1842 on the site of the earlier Balloch Castle and is said to contain some of the most opulent interiors from the era anywhere in the UK.

 Taymouth Castle passed through a variety of uses during the 1900s.
 In 2004 work began on a project to convert it into a luxury hotel.
 Progress was sporadic and for a number of years the future of this magnificent building seemed very unclear.
-More recently it has been reported that the project is back on track, and the golf course, which opened in 1925, has been closed for remodelling and upgrading.
+In 2019 ownership changed hands and work began to convert the main building into suites to be occupied by members of a shared ownership plan.
+This work was completed in late 2024.

 Kenmore makes much of its waterside location.
 Piers and moorings line the side of the loch to the south of the centre of the village.
 Meanwhile the village has extended to the north, to the far side of the River Tay, where attractive new development has appeared in recent years.